-Insurance coverage is important in a medical malpractice case, as it is in many different types of lawsuits.
-But what happens if a plaintiff files a claim after the malpractice insurance policy of a healthcare provider has run out?
+Understanding insurance coverage is vital in medical malpractice cases, just as it is in various other types of lawsuits.
+But what happens if a claim is filed after a healthcare provider's malpractice insurance policy has expired?

 - Contrary to a standard policy, tail coverage offers a defense for medical malpractice lawsuits filed after the provider's insurance coverage has already ended or been canceled.